Metaculus/metaculus/README.md

 ![Metaculus logo-blue on transparent](https://github.com/user-attachments/assets/70edc5dd-f334-4d56-91a3-82b117572c30)

-This is the codebase for the rewritten main [Metaculus website](https://metaculus.com).
+This is the codebase for the open source [Metaculus website](https://metaculus.com).
+This readme is a work in progress.
+Feel free to suggest edits or [open an issue](https://github.com/Metaculus/metaculus/issues) if you have any questions.

 # Contributing